Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Rights the D7 visa grants you

-After obtaining your Resident Permit, the citizen will be able to perform some activities, such as:
+After obtaining your Residence Permit, the citizen will be able to perform some activities, such as:

-• Circulate through the Schengen area countries without the need for a visa, limited to 90 days.
+• Circulate through the Schengen area countries without needing a visa, limited to 90 days.

 • After obtaining the Utente Number, use the Portuguese Public Health Service.